Choosing a Registered Agent for your LLC in Florida

 Additionally, if a process server (a person who serves court documents and notices of lawsuits) is unsuccessful in reaching your Florida Registered Agent, a court case can proceed in your absence and you might not even know about it.
 Worse, the court could enter a default judgment against your LLC if you aren’t there to defend yourself.

 A few reasons a process server might not be able to reach your Florida LLC’s Registered Agent:

-- you, your friend, or family member are not there during business hours (the state of Florida requires that your Registered Agent maintain normal business hours)
+- You, your friend, or family member are not there during regular business hours

 Using a Florida Registered Agent Service like Northwest Registered Agent is a more reliable setup and offers more privacy.